 - Sauce.
 Whisk together all of the sauce ingredients in a medium size bowl.
 Pour the sauce over the meat and bake at 375°F for 20-25 minutes (stirring halfway through), or until it’s crispy.

-- This recipe does have a kick, so feel free to adjust the spice level depending on preference.
-I like using sriracha for heat, but red chili pepper flakes work as well.
+- Spice.
+This recipe does have a kick, so feel free to adjust the spice level depending on your preference.
+I like using sriracha for heat, but red pepper flakes work as well.